Joining the Pledge

 -

-The Definitions document is a non-exclusive list and will be updated regularly in line with the emerging deep technologies on the market, and with the support of the EIT Knowledge Innovation Communities and the Pledger Community.
+The Definitions document is a non-exclusive list and will be updated regularly in line with the emerging deep technologies on the market, and with the support of the EIT Knowledge Innovation Communities and the Pledgers Community.
 If you would like to propose a new area of deep tech, please email info@eitdeeptechtalent.eu.
-In the meantime please choose the area that most closely matches your technology.
+In the meantime, please choose the area that most closely matches your technology.

 -